akanadocs/docs-test/ag/security_config/AddIdentitySystem/claims_based.md

   * In this case, each assertion must be evaluated to true in order for the token to be accepted.
   * If the evaluation of one or more specified XPath assertions is false at runtime, the claim will be considered invalid and will result in authorization failure.
 12. Click **Finish**.
-The system configures your identity system based on your provided configuration parameters and returns to the *Identity System Summary* Screen.
+The system configures your identity system based on your provided configuration parameters and returns to the *Identity System Summary* screen.

 <a href="#top">back to top</a>